onlyjazz/flask-docs/docs/manage_metrics.md

 !!! note ""
-if you don't need to use some parameter you can set null instead.
+    If you don't need to use some parameter, you can set it to null instead.

 !!!example "Usage examples"

 * `filter($SCREENED)` -  count the $SCREENED variable for each patient.
 * `filter($EPRO_DIARY, '24 hours')` - count 1 if any diaries were entered by each patient in the last 24 hours
 * `filter($TOOK_ANALGESICS, '24 hours', '>2')` -  count 1 for each patient who took pain analgesics more than twice in the past 24 hours
 * `filter($TOOK_ANALGESICS, null, '>2')` - count 1 for each patient who took pain analgesics more than twice in the study